glampert/moon-lang/README.md

 The name is just a play on the meaning of Lua (Moon in Portuguese).
 I chose the name on purpose to leave it clear this is a lame rip-off on the syntax of the popular scripting language.
-This project is also in no way affiliated to [MoonScript](https://github.com/leafo/moonscript).
+This project is not affiliated to [MoonScript](https://github.com/leafo/moonscript).

 ### Building